 Symptoms vary slightly between adults and children, but overall, leukemia symptoms include a combination of weight loss, infections, bruising and bleeding, weakness, and swelling and fatigue.
 With the right information, we hope you’ll feel empowered to take the next steps toward a doctor’s visit.

-At Immunity Therapy Center, we take an alternative approach to traditional treatment methods, such as chemotherapy, radiation therapy, or other harsh methods.
+At Immunity Therapy Center, we take an alternative approach to traditional cancer treatment methods, such as chemotherapy, radiation therapy, or other invasive methods such as a stem cell transplant or a bone marrow transplant.
 Our alternative treatment options are unique to each patient depending on their diagnosis and needs.

 We know that cancer symptoms and a diagnosis can be overwhelming.
 That’s why we take time every day to speak with our patients, answer your questions, and provide you with the best experience possible.
 From all of us at ITC, thanks for reading.
 We’re wishing you a happy and healthy day ahead.

 - “Signs and Symptoms of Childhood Leukemia.” cancer.org, February 12, 2019, https://www.cancer.org/cancer/leukemia-in-children/detection-diagnosis-staging/signs-and-symptoms.html.
 Accessed May 29, 2020.